Bookkeeping – Tracking Returns and Allowances (Lesson 39)

 Again, revenue accounts traditionally end in credit balances.
 Returns and allowances are debit ending balances in revenue and therefore have parenthesis around their values.

-When setting up the respective accounts in the chart of accounts; establish the two accounts as revenue accounts after the existing sales accounts so the outcome is reported in a similiar format as above.
+When setting up the respective accounts in the chart of accounts; establish the two accounts as revenue accounts after the existing sales accounts so the outcome is reported in a similar format as above.

 A painter (regular customer allowed to buy on account) comes in to purchase paint and supplies for a new home under construction.
 This painter is a subcontractor and the contractor’s customer has already selected her colors for the respective rooms, exterior and trim.
 The order is completed and here is the summary report: